 Hello, spring.
 Hello birds, bees, and blossoms … and sneezes, sniffles and crazy-making itchy eyes.
 The various types of pollen that make the plant world do its thing in spring are also responsible for making allergy sufferers downright miserable.
-About 40 million Americans are affected by seasonal allergies.
+More than 50 million Americans are affected by seasonal allergies, according to the American College of Allergy, Asthma and Immunology.
 For those afflicted, spring doesn't inspire visions of tiptoeing though the tulips — more like visions of hermetically sealing off the house and breaking out a hazmat suit.

 But it doesn’t have to be that way!
 The tips below can help you survive the pollenapocalypse and take back spring.

 There are a number of sites and apps that keep you posted on the day-to-day threat in your specific area.
 The Allergy Alert email, for example, arrives in your inbox in the morning and lets you know what to expect in your ZIP code for the next two days.
 This can be a great tool for helping plan outdoor activities.
 The same site also has a cool map that displays specific pollen offenders by neighborhood.

 Pollen counts are the highest between 5 a.m. and 10 a.m. and pollen especially loves warm, dry mornings.
 So be prepared.
 That said, a heavy rainfall tames the pollen beast, so right after a rain is a great time to get outside.

 While most pollen is worse in the mornings, some hold off to torture sufferers later in the day, and all pollen can be worse later if the morning was damp.
 Although there is not a lot of information about specific pollen release times of certain plants, we do know that birch offers up its irritating pollen between noon and 6 p.m.; so if that’s one you are sensitive to, take note.